WASdev/ci.docker.websphere-traditional/README.md

 # Image Overview

-The files in this directory are used to build the `websphere-traditional` images.
+The official container images for WebSphere Application Server Base are available from IBM Container Registry (icr.io).
+Images can be pulled from icr.io without rate limits and authentication.
 You can see a list of images provided [here](/docs/images.md).

 These images contain the ILAN licensed IBM WebSphere Application Server traditional.
 For production use or if you wish to build these yourself just follow [these instructions](docker-build/9.0.5.x/README.md), otherwise please see below on how to extend our pre-built image with your application and configuration!

-**Registry Options**

-You can pull the images built using this directory from both IBM Container Regsitry (icr.io) and [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-traditional/).
-Unlike with Docker Hub, images can be pulled from IBM Container Regsitry without rate limits and without authentication.

 **Note:** Have you considered trying out WebSphere Liberty?
 It's based on the Open Source project `Open Liberty`, fully supports Java EE8 and MicroProfile 2.0, and it's much lighter, faster and easier to configure than WAS traditional.
 You can try it today for free from [Docker Hub](https://hub.docker.com/_/websphere-liberty/).
 If you have entitlement for WAS traditional you already have entitlement for Liberty included.
 Find out more about how to use WebSphere Liberty in Kubernetes [here](https://www.ibm.com/blogs/bluemix/2018/10/certified-kubernetes-deployments-for-websphere-liberty/).

 ## Building an application image

-The Docker Hub image contains a traditional WebSphere Application Server v9 or v855 instance with no applications or configuration applied to it.
+The container image contains a traditional WebSphere Application Server v9 or v855 instance with no applications or configuration applied to it.

 ### Best practices

-According to Docker's best practices you should create a new image (`FROM icr.io/appcafe/websphere-traditional`) which adds a single application and the corresponding configuration.
+According to best practices for container images you should create a new image (`FROM icr.io/appcafe/websphere-traditional`) which adds a single application and the corresponding configuration.
 You should avoid configuring the image manually (after it started) via Admin Console or wsadmin (unless it is for debugging purposes) because such changes won't be present if you spawn a new container from the image.

 Even if you `docker save` the manually configured container, the steps to reproduce the image from `icr.io/appcafe/websphere-traditional` will be lost and you will hinder your ability to update that image.